ad-mitium/opencv_server/README.md

 Furthermore, this is not production level code, so I've decided to sidestep implementing session handling with a Dict.
 You are free to implement it if you wish.

+#### Exposure creep during camera change

+There is an issue where changing cameras causes the exposure to creep in the direction of last exposure direction change.
+This may require re-writing the ```set_ae_exposure()``` function.
+This is related to retaining session data from the previous camera.
+More testing is required before a code re-write.

 ## Required python libraries

 * flask